helipilot50/real-time-reporting-aerospike-kafka/architecture/part-3.md

 ### Campaign service

-The `campaign-service` is a deliberately simple Apollo Server.
+The `campaign-service` is a deliberately simple Apollo Server providing a GraphQL schema and the resolvers for the root operations defined in that schema.

+#### index.js

 `src/index.js`  contains:
 - a GraphQL server